 Which One Do You Need?

+The honest answer to the pre-qualification vs pre-approval question depends on where you are in the process.
 If you're just starting to explore buying a home and want to understand your budget, pre-qualification is a good first step.
 It helps you set realistic expectations without committing significant time or affecting your credit score.

 However, once you're ready to seriously shop for homes and make offers, pre-approval is essential.
 In today's competitive real estate market — especially for waterfront and recreational properties in Ashland, Bayfield, and Douglas County — most sellers expect it and many won't look at offers without a pre-approval letter attached.